-No god but God provides the reader with a solid understanding of the origins and the state of Islamic Ummah in its infancy.
-It offers an accurate context for the Imamate in the events that followed Muhammad’s death.
+No god but God provides the reader with a comprehensive understanding of the origins and the state of Islamic Ummah in its infancy.
 When explaining misguided ideologies of intolerance, jihadism, and the bigotry of some extreme interpretations of Islam, not shared by the rest of the Muslim world, Aslan provides fair and reasonable historical accounts in which no one side is favoured.

 Doing what only a few have done before, Aslan makes it possible to understand the intricacies of the vast and diverse religion that spans some 1400 years.

 While explaining the evolution of Islam, Aslan often uses ChristianityChristian history to bridge connections for a Western audience, helping them appreciate Islam’s complexities and nuances.
 Although Aslan provides a meticulous, well-written, and entertaining account of Islam, it must be remembered that his work is humbly that: a comprehensive introduction.

 Reza Aslan writes well.
 Exceptionally well.
 He traces his exhilarating account of the multifaceted origins and evolution of Islam as a story that began with the Ka’ba.